-This paper supports the achievement of the following corporate objectives: To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper supports the mitigation of the following strategic risks: There is a risk that we fail to effectively fulfil care/safety responsibilities lH There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities There is a risk that our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: 1.
+This paper supports the achievement of the following corporate objectives: To have staff who are skilled, confident, motivated and feel valued and work in a safe environment Ц To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve - Risk Implications This paper supports the mitigation of the following strategic risks: There is a risk that we fail to effectively fulfil care/safety responsibilities There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities There is a risk that our strategic direction and pace of innovation to achieve this are compromised - NHS Constitution This paper supports the following principles that guide the NHS: 1.
 The NHS provides a comprehensive service, available to all 2.
-Access to NHS services is based on clinical need, not an individual's ability to pay lH 3.
-The NHS aspires to the highest standards of excellence and professionalism4.
+Access to NHS services is based on clinical need, not an individual's ability to pay The NHS aspires to the highest standards of excellence and professionalism 4.
 NHS services must reflect the needs and preferences of patients, their families and their carers 5.
 The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population 6.
 The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
-7. The NHS is accountable to the public, communities and patients that it serves.
-Faurelity Immest Accessment Equality Impact Assessment Has an Equality Impact Assessment been carried out?
-X Yes No ^ NO TO THE PART OF Key issues from the assessment: L
+7. The NHS is accountable to the public, communities and patients that it serves. Ī Equality Impact Assessment Has an Equality Impact Assessment been carried out? $\square$ Yes x No Key issues from the assessment:

 Document Title: Audited Annual Accounts & Annual Governance Report (AGR) Report Author(s): Michael John Lead Director: Michael Dinan Contact Details: 0207 7783 2041 Why is this coming to the Trust Board?
-To be approved by the Trust Board This paper has been previously presented to: ☐ Strategy Review and Planning Committee ☐ Senior Management Group ☐ Quality Committee X Audit Committee ☐ Clinical Quality Safety and Effectiveness Group ☐ Risk Compliance and Assurance Group ☐ Other Recommendation for the Trust Board: The Trust Board is asked to approve the annual accounts for 2010/11.
-The London Ambulance Service NHS Trust Annual Accounts were submitted by auditors to the Department of Health at 1.00pm on the 9 th June ahead of the national submission deadline at 9 am 10 th June 2011.
+To be approved by the Trust Board This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee X Audit Committee Clinical Quality Safety and Effectiveness Group Risk Compliance and Assurance Group Other Recommendation for the Trust Board: The Trust Board is asked to approve the annual accounts for 2010/11.

+The London Ambulance Service NHS Trust Annual Accounts were submitted by auditors to the Department of Health at 1.00pm on the 9th June ahead of the national submission deadline at 9 am 10th June 2011.

 A high level summary of the points to note in the annual accounts is included within these papers.

-Key issues for the Trust Board Attachments Executive overview, Audited Accounts and Annual Governance Report.
+Executive overview, Audited Accounts and Annual Governance Report.